salehislh/mobile-project/README.md

-# 📱 Mobile Utility App - Associate Degree Project
+# 📱 Mobile Utility App - Mobile Project

 A comprehensive mobile app built for an **associate degree project**, including 8 useful tools.
 You can either import it into **Android Studio** or install the **APK** directly on your device.